 3. A grant program for sound proofing businesses, similar to a façade grant program, should be developed and implemented, with an emphasis on music venues and barrooms.
 Who: Office of Cultural Economy, NOLA Business Alliance, HDLC

-Resources: Staff time
+When: First five years Resources: Staff time

 The most common complaint/point of opposition to live music venues is potential or actual excessive sound.
 This problem is especially acute in neighborhoods where the buildings are old and in close proximity.
 To mitigate this, the City should develop a grant program that would allow small, locally owned cultural businesses access to sound proofing.
-This could be carried out in a process similar to façade improvement grants, and within a few years, because of the finite number of cultural business, virtually all located in historic neighborhoods could be soundproofed.
+This could be carried out in a process similar to façade improvement grants, and within a few years, because of the finite number of cultural business, virtually all located in historic neighborhoods could be sound proofed.

 4. The permitting process and fee structure for cultural businesses should be streamlined, and a user friendly guide to the process created.

-who: Office of Cultural Economy, NOLA Business Alliance, Safety and Permits
+Who: Office of Cultural Economy, NOLA Business Alliance, Safety and Permits When: First five years Resources: Staff time